Kometa-Team/Kometa/docs/config/configuration.md

 ## This file is a template remove the .template to use the file

 libraries:                       # This is called out once within the config.yml file
-  Movies:                        # Each library must match the Plex library name
+  Movies:                        # These are names of libraries in your Plex
     metadata_path:
-      - pmm: basic               # This is a file within the defaults folder in the Repository
+      - pmm: basic               # This is a file within PMM's defaults folder
-      - pmm: imdb                # This is a file within the defaults folder in the Repository
+      - pmm: imdb                # This is a file within PMM's defaults folder
       # see the wiki for how to use local files, folders, URLs, or files from git
     overlay_path:
       - remove_overlays: false   # Set this to true to remove all overlays
-      - pmm: ribbon              # This is a file within the defaults folder in the Repository
+      - pmm: ribbon              # This is a file within PMM's defaults folder
       # see the wiki for how to use local files, folders, URLs, or files from git
   TV Shows:
     metadata_path:
-      - pmm: basic               # This is a file within the defaults folder in the Repository
+      - pmm: basic               # This is a file within PMM's defaults folder
-      - pmm: imdb                # This is a file within the defaults folder in the Repository
+      - pmm: imdb                # This is a file within PMM's defaults folder
       # see the wiki for how to use local files, folders, URLs, or files from git
     overlay_path:
       - remove_overlays: false   # Set this to true to remove all overlays
-      - pmm: ribbon              # This is a file within the defaults folder in the Repository
+      - pmm: ribbon              # This is a file within PMM's defaults folder
       # see the wiki for how to use local files, folders, URLs, or files from git
   Anime:
     metadata_path:
-      - pmm: basic               # This is a file within the defaults folder in the Repository
+      - pmm: basic               # This is a file within PMM's defaults folder
-      - pmm: anilist             # This is a file within the defaults folder in the Repository
+      - pmm: anilist             # This is a file within PMM's defaults folder
       # see the wiki for how to use local files, folders, URLs, or files from git
   Music:
     metadata_path:
       - file: config/Music.yml   # This is a local file THAT YOU MIGHT CREATE
 playlist_files:
-  - pmm: playlist                # This is a file within the defaults folder in the Repository
+  - pmm: playlist                # This is a file within PMM's defaults folder
   # see the wiki for how to use local files, folders, URLs, or files from git
 settings:
   cache: true